Creating a Custom Glass Shower

 I would like to create a custom glass shower enclosure, but am not really sure where to start.
 What are some ideas for creating my design?

 Several already existing shower and bathtub combinations, as well as enclosures, can be located in the Library Browser under Fixtures.
+Alternatively, walls can be opened up to specification and changed to Glass Shower walls to create a completely custom enclosure.

 - Glass Materials - Glass materials can be located within your Library Browser under the Materials> Glass category.